hnarayanan/shpotify/README.md

 shpotify is primarily written and maintained by [Harish Narayanan](https://harishnarayanan.org).

-But it is also an open source project that contains numerous helpful contributions from many kind people, including:
+But since it's an open source project, it contains numerous helpful contributions from many kind people, including:

 * Jorge Colindres